Deltavalley/kes-rt-2022/README.md

 Solutions to rt 2022 problems

 ## Contribution rules
 To avoid people's solutions conflicting and causing confusion, each question will have its own folder.
 In that folder, create a folder with your name (eg "adam smith") to save your work into.
-You can make changes to other people's code but it has to be when you make a merge request.
+You can make changes to other people's code but only through a pull request.

 ## Contributing
 1. Create a GitHub account and login
-2. Fork `kes-rt-2022` (this repo)
+2. Clone `kes-rt-2022` (this repo) into your IDE of choice (the link is: `https://github.com/Deltavalley/kes-rt-2022/`)
-    - _this is like remix in scratch, you copy the repo to your GitHub profile_
+    - _this will clone the main branch, which has restricted write permission_
-3. Go to your IDE of choice and clone your forked repo
+3. Go to your IDE of choice and create a new branch called your name (eg "adam-smith")
-    - _this is downloading it to your local machine so you can edit it_
+    - _this is copying the main branch. you can change this copy_
-4. Code (or dont..?) however you want, you can make as many commits as you want since its your own repo
+4. Code (or dont..?) however you want, you can make as many commits as you want since its your own branch
-5. After you have finished, go to GitHub.com and find **your forked repo**
+5. After you have finished, go to GitHub.com, find your branch on this repo and submit a "Pull Request"
-6. Press "Contribute" then "Make a pull request".
-Leave a comment alongside your commit message
+    - _a pull request is a request to have your branch merged with the master branch_
-7. I'll approve your commit (hopefully) and it'll get merged into `kes-rt-2022`
+6. I'll approve your commit (hopefully) and it'll get merged into `kes-rt-2022/master`, so other people can download and view it.

-## Re-Syncing your fork
+## Re-Syncing your branch
-Your fork remains static in relation to this repo from the moment it is created or updated.
-This means you cannot fetch any changes that are made to `kes-rt-2022` directly.
+Your branch remains static in relation to the master from the moment it is created or updated.
+This means you cannot fetch any changes that are made to `kes-rt-2022` directly by just fetching.
-To fetch changes made to `kes-rt-2022` you need to visit the GitHub.com page for your fork and press "Sync fork".
-After this, your fork will update to the latest version of the repo.
+To fetch changes made to `kes-rt-2022/master` into your branch, you need to "Rebase" your branch onto master.
+After this, your branch will update to the latest version of the repo.
+You will lose any changes to your branch that have not been committed and approved.